Phytocoenologia - Instructions to Authors

 Author names: In the current format of the journal. e.g.:

 C. Nicole Flowers*, Annette Wiese & Pablo F. Verde

 *Corresponding author's address: Botany Department, Little Marsh University, 11 Main St. Little Marsh, Berkshire, United Kingdom, firstname.lastname@example.org.
 Complete addresses of all authors can be found at the bottom of the paper.

 Running head: Shortened title (up to 75 characters including spaces) to be used in the header of the printed article.

 Abstract: Up to 300 words (200 for Reports and Forum articles, 150 for Database Reports), no references.
 The abstract should concisely and concretely summarize the main facts on “Question(s)”, “Study area”, “Methods”, “Results” and “Conclusions”, structured by these subheadings.
 Subheadings can be adjusted where appropriate (e.g. “Aims” instead of “Questions”).
 They are optional for Reports and Forum articles and not used for Database Reports.

-Keywords: There should be 6–12 singular keywords not repeating title words, in alphabetical order and separated by semicolons, e.g.:
+Keywords: There should be 6–12 singular keywords, including the important words from the title, in alphabetical order and separated by semicolons, e.g.:

 Abies; Alpine; biodiversity; functional diversity; gradient analysis; trait; transect

 Nomenclature: Refer to one (or few) source(s) for unified nomenclature of plant species or vegetation units, unless there be few names and their authors are given in the text, e.g.: